 On a global scale though, the railroads’ most profound effect was the linking of central Appalachia to ports on the Atlantic coast, through which the region’s coal was exported worldwide.

 Due to these rail connections, the histories of several Atlantic port cities, including Baltimore and Norfolk, are intimately linked with the central coalfields.
-Newport News, Virginia’s fifth-largest city and a major part of the third-largest port on the East Coast, was largely developed by the C&O Railroad to ship Appalachian coal internationally, with Newport News and nearby Norfolk boasting massive coal piers to load ships.
+Newport News, Virginia’s fifth-largest city and a major part of the third-largest port on the East Coast, was largely developed by the C&O Railroad to ship Appalachian coal to cities in the US Northeast, with Newport News and nearby Norfolk boasting massive coal piers to load ships.

-That international orientation of Appalachian coal persists today.
+These coastal connections have helped Appalachian coal take on a more international orientation compared to other regions.
 While Wyoming, the top US coal-producing state, exported less than 1 percent of its coal internationally in 2018, West Virginia, the #2 producer, exported 41 percent of its coal to other countries, with other Appalachian states having substantial international markets.
 In 2018, the Baltimore and Norfolk customs districts (which includes Newport News) together accounted for roughly 53 percent of all US coal exports, a legacy of their 19th-century connections.

 Although it took place later than the coming of the railroad, and over a much longer period, the canalization of the Ohio River basin brought even more fundamental changes to Appalachia, if only because it permanently altered the region’s environment.